gyanantaran/sonic-ai-particle-detector/README.md

 # sonic-ai-particle-detector

+**I am stuck and not making any progress in this.
+Collaboration is welcome.**

 Using a self-made AI model to accurately count the number of particles in a container from the audio signal of the collisions inside the container.

 ## Introduction